boostorg/hof/doc/src/index.md

 Requirements
 ============

 This requires a C++11 compiler.
 There are no third-party dependencies.
-This has been tested on clang 3.5-3.8, gcc 4.6-6.2, and Visual Studio 2015.
-Gcc 5.1 is not supported at all, however, gcc 5.4 is supported.
+This has been tested on clang 3.5-3.8, gcc 4.6-7, and Visual Studio 2015 and 2017.

 Contexpr support
 ----------------